 What is happening

-Click here for the concept plan.
+Click here for the original concept plan.

 Click here for the supplemental information.

 The industrial facility in Middleway, known locally as the 3M plant, was run by Eastman Kodak until 2006.
 The property was remediated through the voluntary remediation program between 2014 and 2019.
-The groundwater is contaminated with two industrial pollutants (Trichloroethane and cis-1,2 Dichloroethene) and the property contains two closed industrial landfills, contaminated spill ponds, and contaminated soil.
+The groundwater is contaminated with two industrial pollutants (Trichloroethane and cis-2,3 Dichloroethene) and the property contains two closed industrial landfills, contaminated spill ponds, and contaminated soil.
 In 2020 for a period of time the property was used as a hemp growing facility.
 Sidewinder Enterprises (which owns the highlighted properties in the above image) has since acquired this facility and several small properties containing part of Turkey Run upstream of Middleway and Lake Louise (a karst water feature that is small in surface area but thought to be very deep in the middle).

 The old 3M facility, the subject of this application, is currently zoned Industrial Commercial while the properties owned by the applicant upstream on Turkey Run and Lake Louise are zoned Rural.

-The issues with this concept plan
+The Issues with this Concept Plan

-In the Jefferson County Zoning and Land Development Ordinance (link) there are three categories of land uses in each zone:
+In the Jefferson County Zoning and Land Development Ordinance there are three categories of land uses in each zone:

 Principal Permitted Uses – Uses with this designation in a zone are allowed by right in that zone.
 They are still subject to the requirements in the concept plan and the site plan process but the use is allowed by right.

 Conditionally Permitted Use – Uses with this designation in a zone are only allowed if they obtain a conditional use permit from the Board of Zoning Appeals.
-The board of zoning appeals may rejector or place requirements or restriction on a conditional use permit.
+The board of zoning appeals may reject or place requirements or restriction on a conditional use permit.

 Prohibited Use – Uses with this designation in a zone are not allowed in that zone.